Scholarships and Bursaries

 How can I learn more about student finances in general and other sources of financial aid?

-Please visit the Office of the Registrar's Student Finances webpage, where you can find links to information about OSAP and government loans, fees and refunds, scholarships and awards, bursaries, work study, and financial counseling.
-You may also call 519-661-2100 or email: firstname.lastname@example.org.
+Please visit the Office of the Registrar Student Finances webpage, where you can find links to information about OSAP and government loans, fees and refunds, scholarships and awards, bursaries, work study, and financial counseling.

-Are there other sources for funding law school study?
+Are there other sources of funding for law school study?

 Yes.
 Most major Canadian banks offer credit lines to law students with preferred interest rates.
 Contact individual banks for details.